What can I recycle? Where do they go?

 Batteries: Please place all batteries in their marked containers, located in a lean-to building opposite the trash compactors.

 Paint: RRDD1 accepts household oil and latex paint, as well as stains.
-We do not accept auto paint!
+We do not accept automotive or marine paint!
 Please see the yard or tag sale attendant before depositing these items.

 Light Bulbs: Please see the tag sale attendant for recycling of all light bulbs.

-Used Motor Oil: RRDD1 will soon be accepting used motor oil and spent antifreeze.
+Used Motor Oil: RRDD1 accepts used motor oil.
+The oil must be “clean” meaning it is not mixed with gasoline or any other chemical.
+Do NOT mix motor oil and Anti-freeze we cannot accept it.
 We WILL NOT be accepting gas, diesel, hydraulic, brake, propane, solvents or sludge, etc. Antifreeze and used motor oil must arrive separated otherwise it will not be accepted.
 No water tainted liquid will be accepted.
 Limit 5 gallons per day.
 Household only!
 No commercial or industrial liquids accepted.
 Residents will be required to complete a form during each visit, attesting where the oil came from.
 Samples will also be collected.

-Electronics: Small used electronics and small (12″) televisions may be placed in the gaylords (boxes) in the electronics lean-to across from the trash compactor.
-Larger televisions and electronics are to be taken to the upper level and skidded for transportation off premises.
+Electronics: Small used electronics and small (15″) televisions may be placed in the gaylords (boxes) in the electronics lean-to across from the trash compactor.
+Larger televisions are to be taken to the upper level and skidded for transportation off premises.
 Electrical plugs are to be removed and placed in the electrical wire hopper.
 If you need assistance, ask the yard attendant for help.

-Mattress / Box Springs: CT became the first state in the nation to begin the mattress stewardship council, whereas residents drop off these items at local recycling centers at NO CHARGE, unless the item is heavily soiled, heavily damaged (cut / torn / broken or cut parts), very wet, etc!
-“Bad” mattress/ box spring will cost the resident $20, this is the disposal rate charged by our tipping agents.
+Mattress / Box Springs: CT became the first state in the nation to begin the mattress stewardship council, whereas residents drop off these items at local recycling centers at NO CHARGE, unless the item is heavily soiled, heavily damaged (cut / torn / broken or cut parts), wet, contaminated with bugs, etc!
+“Bad” mattress/ box spring will cost the resident $50, this is the disposal rate charged by our tipping agents.
 Please see the attendant for proper disposal.
 IMPORTANT: Futons and sofa beds are NOT included in this program.
 (There will be a disposal fee for futons and sofa beds.)

 ADDITIONAL QUESTIONS: